I have made this simple test which we adminster to half the participants at the start of their learning journeys with us. You should try it too.

 (This is not a test of your values.
 Please answer yes/no reflecting on how you think you would really behave not how you think you should.)

-home about to leave for work.
+You are at home about to leave for work.
 Your bags are packed for an evening flight, which you will catch straight from work.
 You will be back in a couple of days.

 What would you do if-